-Social media is one of the key elements of digital marketing and any self-respecting digital marketer should maintain a great presence on social media platforms.
-Make sure to investigate their LinkedIn, Twitter and perhaps even Facebook.
-Check out the kind of content they post, how active they are, what kind of communities they’ve built, and what kind of engagement they get.
+Check out their LinkedIn, Twitter and perhaps even Facebook profiles to get a feeling of the kind of content they post, how active they are, what kind of communities they’ve built, and what kind of engagement they get.

 Also, see who they are connected with.
 Is their LinkedIn network filled with people they can learn from?
 If you have mutual connections, you can potentially ask them for honest feedback about the marketer’s work.
 Which brings us to our next point…

 Testimonials, reviews and recommendations from past clients are powerful tools in our arsenal when it comes to hiring digital marketers.
 Check out what people have said about working with your candidates on their LinkedIn profile.

 You can always reach out to the original poster of the LinkedIn review and ask directly for more detailed info on their performance and what they were like to work with.
 The more specific the recommendation, the better.

 Since they completed their skills test, you now have all the info you need about the candidates to conduct a great interview.
 You can discuss the results of their tests in the interview, but we find it more useful to spend time getting to know the candidate as a person.